BradleyTim/BradleyTim/README.md

 ### Welcome to my repository.

-My preferred languages are Javascript, Pyhton and PHP.
+My preferred languages are Javascript, Python and PHP.

 #### You can DM me on twitter [@geschenk__](https://twitter.com/geschenk__)